DamienJakob/AngulaGo/README.md

 The seed contains a sample AngularJS application and is preconfigured to install the AngularJS framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together to offer a similar expirience as THE famous traveling site.
+The app may offer a similar expirience as THE famous traveling site.

 ## Getting Started